Niño Fidencio

 El Niño Fidencio (October 17, 1898 – October 19, 1938) was a Mexican curandero.
 His birth name was José de Jesús Fidencio Constantino Síntora.
 Today he is revered by the Fidencista Christian Church.
-The Catholic Church does not recognize his official status as a saint, but his following has extended through the northern part of Mexico and the southwest of United States.
+The Catholic Church does not recognize his official status as a saint, but his following has extended through the northern part of Mexico and the southwest of the United States.
 This situation allows El Niño Fidencio to be recognized as a folk saint.

 While in elementary school, he met Father Segura, as well as Enrique López de la Fuente, who was the janitor as well as his friend, and later, his protector.
 They both worked to help the priest with religious services, and it was at this time that Fidencio learned to work with herbs and how to cure.

 Adolescence and adult life

 In 1912, Enrique and Fidencio left for the city of Morelia, Michoacán, where Fidencio worked as a kitchen servant until his friend Enrique decided to join the Mexican Revolution, causing them to be separated for nine years.
 Fidencio then moved to Loma Sola, Coahuila, where he lived with his sister Antonia.

 At the age of fifteen, Fidencio attended school in Mina, Nuevo León.
 According to Raúl Cadena, Fidencio did not develop sexually, could not grow facial hair, had a high-pitched voice, and never engaged in sexual activity.

 In 1921, Enrique returned from the revolutionary struggle and went to work for Antonio L. Rodríguez at the San Rafael mine in Espinazo (Nuevo León), a village about 120 miles from the Rio Grande.
 There he had several children, and, needing help in caring for them, went to his childhood friend.
 Fidencio came to town that year, and remained there for the rest of his life.
 It was at this point that he began to perform healings.

 On February 8, 1928, President Plutarco Elías Calles visited Espinazo and attended a healing session with Niño Fidencio.
 Although the president's ailment was unknown to the public at the time, Enrique records that he was suffering from nodular leprosy.